mibur1/psy111/book/overview.md

   name: python3
 ---

-# psy111 - Overview
+# Welcome to the psy111 Python seminar!

-This book contains the course content of the Multivariate Statistics (psy111) Python seminar.
-The half of the semester will provide you with an introduction into Python and its surrounding infrastructure, while the second half of the semester will cover a practical understanding of the statistical concepts from the lecture.
+This book contains the course content of the Multivariate Statistics (psy111) seminar.
+The half of the semester will provide you with an introduction into Python and its surrounding infrastructure, while the second half of the semester will cover a practical aspects of the statistical concepts from the lecture.

 ::::{grid} 1 1 2 3
 :class-container: text-center